 A plant based washing detergent with inbuilt softener so it cleans and softens natural fabrics that often get crunchy when line drying.
-Approved by Clean Cloth Nappies, unlike normal fabric softeners, this one is formulated so it won’t stop your fabrics absorbing.
+Unlike normal fabric softeners, this one is formulated so it won’t stop your fabrics absorbing.
 Brings back the softness in your inserts, fitted nappies with regular use.
 Sold in our washing section, shop here

 Recommended Mainstream Detergents for Cloth Nappies

 Available in most supermarkets these are the main stream detergents we recommend that give you a good clean every time but do contain synthetic ingredients.
 OMO, Persil, Biozet, Radiant Powder, Radiant Senstive or Trimat Sensitive are all perfectly fine to use.